Organizational Challenges

 Transparency is our responsibility, engagement is yours.

-The Government of Canada provides funding to numerous Métis organizations.
-These organizations are not on the IACC priority list but may be IACC members.
-IACC members may have provided one of the following IDs.
-We suggest that the artist include their identity in the bio of their profile page.
+There are numerous Métis organizations and members can register based on 'where they live' rather than their ancestral land base (as it is with First Nations and Inuit).
+Due to funding restrictions, these organizations are not on the IAC priority list but certainly may be IAC members.
+IAC Métis members may have provided one of the following IDs.
+We insist that the artist include their identity in the bio of their profile page.
 We suggest also that the website visitor read the artist profile page for clarity and reach out to the artist to verify that they align with the visitors' needs:

 Unverified